ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Common Frame of Reference:**

-A Common Frame of Reference as used in this document refers to achieving and maintaining data consistency between two or more Systems of Record using a consensus controlled state machine.
+A Common Frame of Reference as used in this document refers to achieving and maintaining data consistency between two or more Systems of Record using a consensus-controlled state machine.
 This enables workflow and data continuity and integrity between two or more counterparties.

 **Consensus Controlled State Machine:**